 Part 2: Practical Living of Sustainability

 Every one of the following concepts will apply to you on a daily basis; however, there is no ‘one size fits all’ solution to our environmental issues, therefore my solutions may not be your solutions.
 That is where your skills of adaptability and resourcefulness will come into play.
 Also, some of the things I do are extreme in order to draw attention from the media and individuals.
-If it is too much for you please don’t disregard it, but instead think of how you can adapt the concept with moderation into your life.
-Consider this a general guideline to follow, and adapt to your life how you see fit.
+If it is too much for you please don’t disregard it, but instead think of how you can adapt the concept with moderation into your own life.
+Consider this as a general guideline to follow, and adapt your life how you see fit.

 -Whole foods.
 Forget long ingredient lists.
 Whole foods have only one ingredient.

--Natural/ Organic.
+-Natural/Organic.
 I don’t care about certifications.
-All that matters is that the food came from the earth and no chemicals were used in the process.
+All that matters is that the food came from the Earth and no chemicals were used in the process.

 I also dumpster dive and I’m actually eating fresh raspberries from the dumpster at this moment.
 Getting food from the rubbish bins is a great example of resourcefulness and it really makes a lot of sense.
 It’s going to waste and it’s still good so why not eat it?
 Check out some of the food I’ve found in the dumpster!

--Do the little laundry I have by hand or combining with someone else’s load if there is space
+-Do the little laundry I have by hand or combining with someone else’s load if there is space.

--Swimming in lakes, rivers, and the ocean rather than showering
+-Swimming in lakes, rivers, and the ocean rather than showering.

 My bamboo bicycle is rigged up with a dynamo hub which chargers my cell phone, headlamp, and bike lights when I pedal.
 I also carry a small solar panel.
-I don’t even have any plugs for wall outlets but I do use other people’s computers and since I am staying with other people I use the electricity very conservatively in their house.

 Besides being off the grid most days and using alternative energy to power my devices, here are some ways that I keep my electricity to a minimal usage while I’m in civilization.